Top 5 Reasons to Consider Switching Your HOA Management Company

 Fair Housing and HOA Enforcement

-Community association enforcement actions tend to be a conflicting topic for many homeowners and are often viewed as one of the most contentious issues they may face while living in a Homeowners Association (HOA).
-Additionally, the Board of Directors is faced with enforcing the association’s governing documents while also being mindful of the Fair Housing Act (FHA), which makes it unlawful for housing providers to discriminate based on race, color, disability, religion, sex, familial status, and national origin.
+Fair housing and HOA enforcement are key aspects of community association management, often creating conflicts among homeowners.
+Enforcement actions are frequently seen as one of the most contentious issues within a Homeowners Association (HOA).
+The Board of Directors must navigate enforcing the association’s governing documents while ensuring compliance with the Fair Housing Act (FHA), which prohibits discrimination based on race, color, disability, religion, sex, familial status, and national origin.
+Balancing fair housing requirements with consistent HOA enforcement remains a critical responsibility for association leadership.

-Although associations are subject to the Fair Housing Act Regulations, few Boards are familiar enough to distinguish the multitude of ways they could be exposing the association to claims of discrimination.
-Under FHA HOA requirements, an association may not legally refuse to make the reasonable accommodations necessary for homeowners to fully enjoy and utilize their homes.
+Although associations are subject to the Fair Housing Act Regulations, few Boards are familiar enough to distinguish the multitude of ways they could expose the association to discrimination claims.
+Under FHA HOA requirements, an association may not legally refuse to make the reasonable accommodations necessary for homeowners to enjoy and utilize their homes fully.
 A common mistake a Board makes is failing to offer reasonable accommodations for homeowners with special needs or disabilities and basing their enforcement solely on the language of the governing documents rather than exploring the extenuating circumstances that may lead to an alternate decision.
-It is important to render enforcement on a case-by-case basis, making reasonable accommodations for homeowners when necessary.
+It is important to render enforcement case-by-case, making reasonable accommodations for homeowners when necessary.

-For example, if a Board denies a homeowner’s request to expand the width of their driveway to accommodate their wheelchair due merely to the fact that the governing documents state that residents’ driveways cannot exceed 10 feet wide, they would be in violation of the FHA.
+A Board denies a homeowner’s request to expand the width of their driveway to accommodate their wheelchair.
+The governing documents state that residents’ driveways cannot exceed 10 feet wide, this would violate the FHA.
+Governing documents cannot override fair housing requirements.

-Another example is service animals.
-If an owner requires the assistance of a service animal, an HOA would be obligated to grant a waiver from its “no pets” policy.
-Refusal to make such an accommodation (one that is reasonable and necessary to afford a disabled owner the full enjoyment and use of his/her home) is deemed to be discriminatory under the FHA.
+If an owner requires the assistance of a service animal, an HOA must waive its “no pets” policy.
+Refusing a reasonable and necessary accommodation that allows a disabled owner full enjoyment of their home violates the FHA.

-Consistent and equitable HOA enforcement of a Community’s governing documents, including the CC&Rs, is critical in creating a balanced, successful Association.
+Consistent and equitable enforcement in an HOA and a Community’s governing documents, including the CC&Rs, is critical in creating a balanced, successful Association.

 The second step to consistent HOA enforcement is scheduling regular compliance inspections per the Association’s Governing Documents.
-Regularly occurring inspections will help ensure that items that are not in compliance will be identified and addressed in a timely manner.
+Regular inspections will help ensure that items not in compliance will be identified and addressed promptly.
 It is also essential that an appropriate HOA Fine Policy be established and approved by the Board of Directors.
-A Board-approved Fine Policy gives the guidance needed to help ensure that all residents are following the Community’s rules, and the consequences of non-compliance are reasonable.
+A Board-approved Fine Policy gives the guidance needed to help ensure that all residents follow the Community’s rules and that the consequences of non-compliance are reasonable.

-Lastly, the definition of the word consistent (i.e., constantly adhering to the same principles, course, form, etc.) implies that consistent enforcement means adhering to the governing documents in each case and treating each non-compliant issue in the same manner according to the Board approved Fine Policy.
-A Community Manager should not subjectively ignore a clear, defined violation for one week and then choose to address it later.
-This same concept applies to the Community’s Board of Directors, as they need to support the consistent application of the governing documents by the Community Manager and stay objective on compliance issues even when it may involve a friend or neighbor.
+Lastly, “consistent” means constantly adhering to the same principles, course, or form.
+Consistent enforcement requires applying governing documents in every case.
+Each non-compliance issue should be treated the same, following the Board-approved Fine Policy.
+A Community Manager should not ignore a clear violation for one week and address it later.
+This standard also applies to the Board of Directors.
+They must support the consistent application of governing documents by the Community Manager.
+Board members should remain objective, even when compliance issues involve friends or neighbors.

 HOA Annual Board Meetings